Confederation period: Terminology

 The period of American history between the end of the American Revolutionary War and the ratification of the Constitution has also been referred to as the "critical period" of American history.
 During the 1780s, many thought that the country was experiencing a crisis of leadership, as reflected by John Quincy Adams's statement in 1787 that the country was in the midst of a "critical period".
-In his 1857 book, The Diplomatic History of the Administrations of Washington and Adams, William Henry Trescot became the first historians to apply the phrase "America's Critical Period" to the era in American history between 1783 and 1789.
+In his 1857 book, The Diplomatic History of the Administrations of Washington and Adams, William Henry Trescot became the first historian to apply the phrase "America's Critical Period" to the era in American history between 1783 and 1789.
 The phrase was popularized by John Fiske's 1888 book, The Critical Period of American History.
-Fiske's use of the term "critical period" refers to the importance of the era in determining whether the United States would establish a stronger national government or break up into multiple sovereign states.
+Fiske's use of the term "critical period" refers to the importance of the era in determining whether the United States would establish a stronger central government or break up into individual fully sovereign states.
 The term "critical period" thus implicitly accepts the Federalist critique of the Articles of Confederation.
 Other historians have used an alternative term, the "Confederation Period", to describe U.S. history between 1781 and 1789.

 Historians such as Forrest McDonald have argued that the 1780s were a time of economic and political chaos.
 However, other historians, including Merrill Jensen, have argued that the 1780s were actually a relatively stable, prosperous time.
 Gordon Wood suggests that it was the idea of the Revolution and the thought that it would bring a utopian society to the new country that made it possible for people to believe they had fallen instead into a time of crisis.
-Historian John Ferling argues that, in 1787, only the nationalists, a relatively small share of the population, viewed the era as a "Critical Period".
+Historian John Ferling argues that, in 1787, only the federalists, a relatively small share of the population, viewed the era as a "Critical Period".
 Michael Klarman argues that the decade marked a high point of democracy and egalitarianism, and views the ratification of the Constitution in 1789 as a conservative counter-revolution.